Their mentor was attacked. Now young OB-GYNs may leave Indiana

 Still, the OB-GYN program in Indiana has been able to provide residents with comprehensive training, which includes abortion care and family planning.
 This is important for more than for abortion cases.

-"Miscarriages are managed the exact same way as first-trimester termination procedures," Scott said.
-"But what termination procedures allow you to do is that kind of repetition and that understanding of the female anatomy, and how to manage complications that may happen with miscarriages."
+“Miscarriages are managed the exact same way as first trimester termination procedures,” residency director Scott said.
+“But what termination procedures allow you to do is that kind of repetition and that understanding of the female anatomy and how to manage complications that may happen with miscarriages.”

 Scott’s program is exploring ways to make up for that.
 They could send residents out of state to learn in places without abortion restrictions.
 But Scott said this would be a logistical nightmare.